Wintermute0110/AEL-asset-library/README.md

  * Launcher (emulator) configuration in XML for Linux, Windows and Android platforms.

-There are two ways to use this library:
+There are two ways to use the library:

  * Configure you categories and launchers using the **AEL category/launcher creation wizard** in the addon context menu.
 Then, use the context menu to load the metadata NFO file